GaspardR/projet_BIN720/README.md

 ```

 Next, you need to download the human genome annotation and each chromosome sequence from Ensembl
+Also, you will need to download the cancer associated genes annotation from CancerMine
 ```bash
 cd /path/to/this/repository/
 mkdir data/